hendrisie/test-ui/README.md

 Before running the scripts, please ensure you have done the following:<br>
 - Installed [NodeJS](https://nodejs.org/en/download/)
 - Change the working directory to the project directory (/test-ui)
-- Execute `npm install` to install all the dependencies for the project
+- Run `npm install` to install all the dependencies for the project

-## How to run
+## How to Run

 The following scripts can be run in the project directory via terminal (command line)